NikKowPHP/social-brain/chapters/chapter-17.md

 Before her next meeting, she decided to stop being a participant and start being the conductor.
 1.  **Before:** She sent out a **SCARF-aware agenda** 24 hours in advance.
 The title was the meeting's single goal: "Decide on Q3 Launch Date for Phoenix."
 The items were questions ("How can we mitigate the server-load risk Jane identified?"), not topics.
 2.  **During (The Opening):** She opened the meeting by stating the goal and the rules of engagement.
 "Our goal is to leave with a firm date.
 To do that, we need everyone's perspective.
 Mark, I need your logic.
 Jane, I need your risk-analysis.
 Leo, I need your user-focused ideas."
 She gave everyone a role, a massive Status reward.
 3.  **During (The Dissent):** When Jane raised a concern, the old Maria would have seen it as a roadblock.
 The new Maria used the **Empathy Loop** to validate it publicly.
 "That's a critical point, Jane.
 It sounds like you're concerned we're not taking the database-failure risk seriously enough.
 Is that right?"
 Jane, feeling heard instead of dismissed, said "Yes, exactly."
 The tension in the room dropped.
+This was Jane's breakthrough moment.
+Instead of stopping there, she continued, "And because I don't feel like I have to fight to be heard on that, I can also see a creative way we might be able to use a caching layer to mitigate it.
+It's a bit of a risk, but it might just work."
+She had moved from roadblock to creative partner.
 4.  **After:** Within an hour of the meeting ending, she sent a follow-up email.
 It had two sections: **Decision:** "The launch date is September 1st." **Action Items:** "Mark to finalize server specs by Friday.
-Jane to draft a risk-mitigation plan by Friday.
+Jane to draft a risk-mitigation plan for the caching layer idea by Friday.
 Leo to prepare user-comms by Monday."

 The change wasn't instant, but for the first time, it felt less like a battle and more like an orchestra tuning itself.